profunktor/redis4cats/site/docs/effects/index.md

   } yield redis
 ```

-The only difference with other APIs will be the `Commands` type.
-For the `Strings API` is `StringCommands`, for `Sorted Sets API` is `SortedSetCommands` and so on.
+`Redis[IO].fromClient` returns a `Resource[IO, RedisCommands[IO, K, V]]`, but here we're downcasting to a more specific API.
+This is not necessary but it shows how you can have more control over what commands you want a specific function to have access to.
+For the `Strings API` is `StringCommands`, for `Sorted Sets API` is `SortedSetCommands`, and so on.
 For a complete list please take a look at the [algebras](https://github.com/profunktor/redis4cats/tree/master/modules/effects/src/main/scala/dev/profunktor/redis4cats/algebra).

-Doing it this way, you can share the same `RedisClient` to establish many different connections.
-If your use case is simple, have a look at the section below.
+Acquiring a connection using `fromClient`, we can share the same `RedisClient` to establish many different connections.
+If you don't need this, have a look at the following sections.

 #### Client configuration